 If immigrants are responsible for a relatively small share of public transfers compared to natives, they appear to account for a disproportionated share in regard to their population share (Table 1).
 In 2015 for instance, immigrants represent about 24.2% of the Canadian population but contribute to only 22.7% of outflows.
 Furthermore, while their share in inflow transfers (25.2% ) is much closer to their share in the population, there is a significant gap between inflows sub-accounts.
 For instance, immigrants are only responsible for 14.5% of education costs but account for 29.5% for health expenses.
 For outflow accounts, the share ranges from 21.7% for sales taxes at one end and 25.4% for social insurance contributions at the other end.
 In dollar values, net transfer to public finances in 2015 is positive (19 004 million or 0.96% of GDP) for immigrants but slightly negative (7 120 million $ or 0.36% of GDP) for natives.
 However, as the benefits of immigrations become visible only in the medium and long term (Goldin et al., 2011), a more accurate analysis requires a comparison over many years.

-Table 1 – Population and aggregates public transfers, Canada 2015
+Table 1 – Population and aggregates public transfers, Canada 2015 (millions $)

 Absolute numbers Percentage